foopod/blog-2.0/_notes/mastering-coaching.md

 ### 2.1.4.
 Surprise Practice

 It may not always be possible to schedule practice, this is true of things like speaking in front of large crowds.
-It is important to maek the most of opportunities that arise and there are things you can do to seek these opportunities out.
+It is important to maek the most of opportunities that arise and seek these opportunities out.

 ## 2.2.
 Six Steps to Mastery

 These steps were developed by Max Landsberg after researching the Old Masters painters.
 The most important is Passion, then you also need Places, Prior Art, Productivity, Practice and Patrons.

 ### 2.2.1.
 Places